Omi-17/Omi-17/README.md

 # Warm Greetings from Om 👋

-I am a coding enthusiast eager to shovel out the wonders of "web" in the process of enlightenment
+A coding enthusiast eager to shovel out the wonders of "web" rummaging his way through serenity

 # Know me better